Yucatan amazon: Description

 The Yucatan amazon is 25.5 to 28 cm long and weighs 200 to 232 g.
 It is mostly green.
-Adult males are chrome yellow on their lores and the sides of their forehead; the rest of the forhead and most of their crown are white.
+Adult males are chrome yellow on their lores and the sides of their forehead; the rest of the forehead and most of their crown are white.
 The area around and behind their eye is red and their ear coverts are dusky.
 Their rear crown is greenish blue, their nape green, and the rest of their upperparts and their underparts are yellowish green.
 Most of the body feathers have black edges that give a scalloped appearance.
 Their middle pair of tail feathers are green with pale yellowish green tips, the next pair are yellowish green with a yellow base and a red streak near the base, and the rest have progressively more red replacing the yellowish green.
 Their wing's leading edge and primary coverts are red, the outermost primaries are green with blue towards the end, and the rest of their primaries and their secondaries are rich blue.
 Their iris is orange surrounded by bare white skin and their bill and legs are yellow.
 Adult females differ from males with a greenish blue forehead and crown, paler yellow lores, very little red on the face, traces of duskiness on the ear coverts, and green primary coverts.